MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 3/README.md

 # :pencil: Week 3 exercises
 This week we will use our experience with the simulation to fly with the real drone.
-We will preform some simple actions with the drone like flying, landing, flipping, and maneuvering in the air.
+We will perform some simple actions with the drone like flying, landing, flipping, and maneuvering in the air.
-Doing thinks like this will make us comfortable with flying the drone.
+Doing things like this will make us comfortable with flying the drone.
+We will also learn how to fly the drone by use of input commands.
+This will be done within the simulation environment.

 ## :gear: Drone connection setup

 ## Exercise 3.1 Dictionary drone flight

-The first exercise is to process the following command, this command is structured in a dictionary so we see all of the options at once.
+The first exercise is to process the command below.
+This command is structured in a dictionary so we can see all of the options at once.
 For more information on dictionaries, you can consult the example.
-You can see a command in the dictionary here, every key can have a value.
-You can only use a key once, if you use that key again, it will overwrite the original key's value.
+As shown by the commands in the dictionary below, every key can have a value.
+You can only use a key once.
+If you choose to use the same key again, it will overwrite the original key's value.

 ```python
 command = {